10 Ways to Improve Your Resume If You Have Limited Experience

 Public speaking never hurts to include in your resume, and neither do extracurricular activities.

 Your palms might get sweaty when you do it, but public speaking improves your self-confidence.
 Including your public speaking experience is something that screams, “I can be a great member to your team because I put myself in uncomfortable situations!”
 Employers will appreciate your willingness to put yourself out there when they come across these types of endeavors on your resume.

 Extracurricular activities show potential employers that you invest your free time into something other than going out with your friends.
 If you are not already involved in any organizations, then getting involved in social meetup groups can really boost your appearance of being social (whether you attend regularly or not).

 Skills, skills, and more skills.

-century assumes you are skilled in Microsoft applications.
+Everyone in the 21st century assumes you are skilled in Microsoft applications.
 If you feel that you are above average, perhaps on the same level as Bill Gates himself, then definitely state that by labeling yourself as a “guru”.
 Really, the only application that is worth mentioning yourself as a “guru” is Microsoft Excel because those pivot tables and formulas are definitely not for beginners.